kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## Usage

-The initial version of `kfctl` will provide equivalent functionality as `kfctl.sh` by implementing the following subcommands:
+The initial version of `kfctl` provides equivalent functionality as `kfctl.sh` plus several additional subcommands.

-- `init`            Initialize a kubeflow application.
+- `init <name>`                    Initialize a kubeflow application.
 - `generate`                       Generate the k8 manifests of the kubeflow application.
+- `add <registry|pkg|component>`   Add a registry, package or component to the existing kubeflow app.*
+- `set <component> <name> <value>` Set a parameter on an existing component.*
-- `apply`           Submit the k8 manifests to the api-server
+- `apply`                          Submit the k8 manifests to the k8 api-server
 - `delete`                         Delete the kubeflow application

+* new

 Typical usage of `kfctl.sh` is: